CUNY Borough of Manhattan Community College BMCC Nursing Programs Review

 Borough of Manhattan Community College was established in 1967 as a two-year urban institution located in the heart of New York City.
 The college offers various programs including the Associate in Applied Science degree in Nursing (AAS) for students who wish to become a part of the healthcare team.
-The nursing department accepts an average of 81 students every semester, with the day, evening, and weekend classes available.
-This is also accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN) which was formerly known as the National League for Nursing Accrediting Commission, Inc. (NLNAC).
+The nursing department accepts an average of 81 students every semester, with day, evening, and weekend classes available.
+The program is accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN) formerly known as the National League for Nursing Accrediting Commission, Inc. (NLNAC).

 Associate in Applied Science (AAS) Degree

-Borough of Manhattan Community College offers an Associate of Applied Science degree in Nursing which prepares every student to become competent and qualified members of the healthcare team, providing effective nursing services in health care facilities like hospitals, clinics, nursing homes, rehabilitation centers, and many others.
-The Associate of Applied Science degree in Nursing is taught in a combined classroom instruction and hands-on clinical practice in a healthcare facility and skills and simulator lab.
-Students in the program will be equipped to be collaborative professionals who are responsible for facilitating the improvement and maintenance of health status, alleviation of suffering, and prevention of illness.
+Borough of Manhattan Community College offers an Associate of Applied Science degree in Nursing which prepares every student to become a competent and qualified member of the healthcare team, by providing effective nursing services in health care facilities like hospitals, clinics, nursing homes, rehabilitation centers, and many others.
+The Associate of Applied Science degree in Nursing is taught by combined classroom instruction and hands-on clinical practice in a healthcare facility with additional skills learned in a simulator lab.
+Students will be equipped to become collaborative professionals responsible for facilitating the improvement and maintenance of health status, alleviation of suffering, and prevention of illness.

 The Associate of Applied Science degree with a major in Nursing is composed of 65 credits.
-Students who completed the course will become eligible for the National Council Licensure Examination for Registered Nurses (NCLEX-RN) and may advance their education to a baccalaureate degree in any four-year college or university.
-However, to qualify for a license as a Registered Nurse, potential applicants have to be at least 18 years old and must show good moral character.
-Candidates who are found guilty of criminal charges must pass a letter to the Office of the Professions of New York State providing a complete explanation.
-This is when the eligibility for licensure is determined.
+Students who complete the course will become eligible for the National Council Licensure Examination for Registered Nurses (NCLEX-RN) and may advance their education to a baccalaureate degree in any four-year college or university.
+To qualify for a license as a Registered Nurse, potential applicants must be at least 18 years old and show good moral character.
+Candidates found guilty of criminal charges must present a letter to the Office of the Professions of New York State providing a complete explanation.
+This is how the eligibility for licensure is determined.

 Undeclared Health Major (UDH)

-Students who are seeking a nursing degree at Borough of Manhattan Community College (BMCC) will gain admission into the institution as an Undeclared Health major.
-Once the prerequisite courses for nursing are completed, Undeclared Health students can now apply for an Associate in Applied Science degree major in Nursing.
+Students seeking a nursing degree at Borough of Manhattan Community College (BMCC) will gain admission into the institution as an Undeclared Health major.
+Once the prerequisite courses for nursing are completed, Undeclared Health students can apply for an Associate in Applied Science degree major in Nursing.
 Students under an Undeclared Health major who are not admitted to the nursing program after completing the 30th credit will have to choose another major.
-Individuals who are receiving a financial aid and who failed to change their major to the 30th credit may experience a disruption on their financial aid award.
+Individuals receiving a financial aid who failed to change their major to the 30th credit may experience a disruption in their financial aid award.